All Episodes

 I'm just making sure.

-You know, I got Radio Wears Titan.
+You know, I got Radio Weirs Titan.

-That just seems like a lot of.
+That just seems like it's B Biden.

-Items on the menu is what's called for kids a happy meal.
+One of my favorite items on the menu is what's called for kids a happy meal.

 Like they got a chicken nugget happy meal.

-Includes chicken nuggets, it includes for a little small French fries, and usually you can get like apple juice instead of a soda for your kid if you prefer.
+And usually you can get like apple juice instead of a soda for your kid if you prefer.

-The French fries, if you want.
+The french fries, if you want.

-Although every kid loves French fries that I know.
+Although every kid loves french fries that I know.

-Anyway, so or you can get the cheeseburger happy meal.
+Anyway, so, or you can get the cheeseburger happy meal.

 Now, why do they call it a happy meal?